G12-Wanderwave/prd/template/9-design.md

 #### Firebase

-3 types of things stored on firebase :
+There are three types of documents stored on firebase :

 - Beacons
 - Profiles